nassuphis/trip_to_trasquera/docs/README.md

 [high resolution image](./pages/hires_trasquera4.md)

-This painting presents a rustic porch overlooking a dense forest and distant mountains shrouded in mist.
+This painting presents a rustic porch overlooking a dense forest and distant mountains shrouded in clouds.
 The interplay of light and shadow, along with the lush foliage climbing the wooden pillars, creates a tranquil scene.
 The composition invites viewers to enjoy a moment of calm reflection.

-### Trasquera 5, 2023
+### Trasquera 5 (Bugliaga di Trasquera), 2023

 oil on canvas